systemed/fare_maps/README.md

 ## Prerequisites

 * Ruby and Python.
-* rasem module for Ruby (draws SVGs).
+* rasem module for Ruby (draws SVGs), version 0.6.1: `gem install rasem -v 0.6.1`
-* Get https://github.com/dracos/split-ticket and copy the `split` and `data` directories into this directory.
+* Get https://github.com/dracos/split-ticket and copy or symlink the `split` and `data` directories into this directory.

 ## Running